Teeth Cleaning in Portland, OR

 The Professional Cleaning Procedure

 Teeth cleaning is often performed by a dental hygienist — a highly trained technician who uses a special set of tools designed just for this purpose.
 Because everyone's teeth are a little different, your cleaning will be tailored to your particular needs.
 However, many cleanings follow a similar pattern.
+Request our Teeth Cleaning Service in our Portland, OR Office.

 First, the dental hygienist will do an oral examination to evaluate the health of your oral tissues.
 Then the cleaning will take place using either an ultrasonic scaler or metal instruments referred to as curettes to remove the plaque and calculus from the tooth surfaces.
 The ultrasonic scaler is a hand-held tool with a tiny tip that vibrates at a very high frequency.
 Hardened deposits are broken up by the rapid movement of the tip, which does not damage the tooth.
 A constant stream of liquid (called lavage) serves to cool the tip and aid in plaque removal; at the same time, it also washes away the debris.